-- 1. Before an Emergency Occurs - Learn the How to report a fire or other emergency - What to do in the event of a fire - Locations of emergency exits and the most direct route to them. - Locations of areas of rescue and the most direct route to them. - Location of your "Designated Meeting Area" - Learn the location of Emergency Phones.
-These allow for communication directly with Public Safety - They can be found in all parking areas, elevators, and within certain campus buildings evacuation of the building.
-If the fire evacuation alarm is not already sounding, begin evacuation by activating the nearest pull station.
+1. Before an Emergency Occurs

+- Learn the How to report a fire or other emergency - What to do in the event of a fire - Locations of emergency exits and the most direct route to them.

+- Locations of areas of rescue and the most direct route to them. - Location of your "Designated Meeting Area" - Learn the location of Emergency Phones.
+These allow for communication directly with Emergency Dispatchers. - They can be found in parking areas, elevators, and within certain campus buildings.